--We are not currently accepting fiction pieces—after all, we are “Memoir” Mixtapes.
+-Memoir Mixtapes only accepts creative non-fiction essays and poetry for publication in our Volumes.
+Any fiction pieces we receive will be automatically rejected.
 We’re looking for your personal, creative non-fiction prose and poetry inspired by the music that makes you feel feelings.

 -Please, be polite and write something in the body of your email.
 Don’t just stick a couple files on a blank email and leave it at that.
 It’s rude.
 Chances are good we won’t read your submission if it’s stuck on a blank email.

 -The sweet spot for prose submissions is between 2–6 pages, single spaced.
 (If your submission runs a little shorter or longer, it’s not the end of the world.)

 -Poetry submissions can be any length, but please bear in mind that over 5 pages is going to be a tougher sell.